African clawed frog: Thyroid

 The effects of provocation of T hormone release are broadly differentiated by where it starts: If centrally, within the mediobasal hypothalamus, then it stimulates seasonal testicular growth; if peripherally, then testicular regression and cold-season thermogenesis.

 These observations are regarded as widely applicable across vertebrate thyroid systems.

 Lipidomics

 The lipidomics of Xenopus oocytes have been studied by Tian et al 2014 and Phan et al 2015.

 Epigenetic aging

 In X. laevis, epigenetic methylation changes in neural-developmental genes associated with aging are analogous to aging related epigenetic changes in mammalian species.
 This finding suggests that, during their evolutionary divergence, patterns of epigenetic changes in neural-development genes during aging have been conserved between frogs and mammals C.

+Karyotype and genomics

+X. laevis is allotetraploid, with 4x = 2n = 36.
+Although it functions as practically diploid in normal reproduction, its genome contains the remnants of the entire genomes of two extinct, diploid frog species, today referred to as the "long" and "short" subgenomes: the "short" subgenome has undergone more compaction in the past, making its chromosomes shorter than the homologous ones in the "long" subgenome.
+In today's nomenclature, X. laevis chromosomes are referred to as e.g. XLA1L and XLA2S, i.e. chromosome 1 from the "long" subgenome and 2 from the "short" subgenome; genes are similarly named with a suffix like PAX6.S.
+The numbering of chromosomes is based on homology to the diploid X. tropicalis: 1-8 map to the identically-numbered X. tropicalis chromosome, while 9 maps to X. tropicalis chromosomes 9 and 10.
+The sex chromosome is XTR2L, which exists in Z and W versions.

+Xenopus clivii are also allotetraploid and descended from the same allotetraploidization event; hence they share the same chromosome nomenclature.
+More generally all extant allotetraploid members of Xenopus subgenus Xenopus - that is to say the entire extant subgenus, because the diploid species are extinct - descend from the same event.